vrednyydragon/Projects_CS50W/project3_pizza/README.md

 - templates - here are html files

 - orders - here are python files, I wirked with admin.py, models.py, urls.py and views.py

+**How to run:**

+- Download the project3_pizza

+- In a terminal window, navigate into your project3_pizza directory

+- Run pip3 install -r requirements.txt in your terminal window to make sure that all of the necessary Python packages are installed

+- Run _python manage.py runserver_ to start up the Django application

+- If you navigate to the URL provided by Django, you should see the start page of the application